SUMMER CUBS OBJECTIVE

 College students who are interested in working with children in a culturally diverse elementary school community and who have experience leading groups of children in a school or camp setting are encouraged to apply for this internship.

-Responsibilities will include: 1) attendance at a volunteer mentor training session (location and date to be determined); 2) working with the Program Director and other staff during the four week program (exact dates to be determined — most likely the last week of June and the first three weeks of July (July 4th will be a holiday); and 3) leading the board games skill area as noted above during the four week program (expected commitment of approximately 22.5 hours per week — Monday-Friday, 10 a.m. to 2:30 p.m. — during the 4 weeks of the program).
+Responsibilities will include: 1) attendance at a volunteer mentor training session (location and date to be determined); 2) working with the Program Director and other staff during the four week program that begins on Monday July 6 and ends on Friday July 31, with specific responsibility for leading the board games skill area as noted above.
+Expected commitment of approximately 22.5 hours per week — Monday-Friday, 10 a.m. to 2:30 p.m. — during the 4 weeks of the program.

 The internship carries a stipend of $1200.
 To apply for this internship please send an email to firstname.lastname@example.org that includes 1) a resume focused on pertinent experience and 2) a cover letter describing why you are interested in this internship and the experiences during high school and so far in college that qualify you to be selected for this internship.